 Container plants were not installed on the Side Slopes, but a portion of these areas were seeded with native plant species.
 Native plant growth was noted throughout the Side Slopes, likely both from natural recruitment and from seeding.
-Portions of the Side Slopes that were previously noted as having significant erosion that occurred as a result of heavy rainfall during the 2023 wet season and following the tropical storm that occurred in late August 2023 were noted as having been repaired during the previous monitoring visit and will be seeded during the fall/winter of 2023/2024.
-Native plants such as annual bursage, mulefat, tall flatsedge, Canada horseweed, telegraph weed, black willow, and rough cocklebur (Xanthium strumarium) were observed sprouting on the Side Slopes.
-In addition, California dodder was observed growing on some of the shrubs on the Side Slopes, which could lead to future decline of these shrubs.
-Overall native cover was estimated to be approximately 40 percent during the monitoring visit; however, native cover in the areas without erosion was estimated to be 50 to 55 percent.
+Portions of the Side Slopes that were previously noted as having significant erosion that occurred as a result of heavy rainfall during the 2023 wet season and following the tropical storm that occurred in late August 2023 were noted as having been repaired during previous monitoring visits and were included in the supplemental seeding effort which was completed in November of 2023.
+Native plants such as annual bursage (Ambrosia acanthicarpa), mulefat, tall flatsedge, telegraph weed, black willow (Salix gooddingii), and rough cocklebur (Xanthium strumarium) were observed sprouting on the Side Slopes.
+In addition, California dodder was observed growing on some of the shrubs on the Side

+Slopes, which could lead to future decline of these shrubs.
+Overall native cover was estimated to be approximately 45 percent during the monitoring visit; however, native cover in the areas without erosion was estimated to be 55 to 60 percent.
 Photos 11 and 12 in Appendix B document the Side Slopes during the monitoring visit.

-Nonnative weed cover on the Side Slopes was estimated at approximately 5 to 10 percent, which is approximately 5 percent less than the level of weed cover that was observed during the previous monitoring visit and portions of the Side Slopes had evidence of recent weed abatement.
+Nonnative weed cover on the Side Slopes was estimated at approximately 10 to 15 percent, which is approximately 5 percent higher than the level of weed cover that was observed during the previous monitoring visit and portions of the Side Slopes had evidence of recent weed abatement.
 Nonnative species observed on the Side Slopes included black mustard, perennial pepperweed, tree tobacco, and castor bean (Ricinus communis).
 Most of the nonnative weeds observed in this mitigation area were just starting to germinate; however, some were starting to flower and will soon go to seed.
 These areas should be weeded prior to seed production.
 As weed abatement continues in the mitigation areas, it is anticipated that the seed bank of nonnative and invasive weeds will decrease; however, perennial pepperweed easily resprouts from rhizomatous roots that can be difficult to fully remove with hand tools.